DoTheEvo/veeam-prometheus-grafana/README.md

 ![disk-use](https://i.imgur.com/Ijw2WoM.png)

 The second panel is to get info how full repositories are.<br>
-Surprisingly grafana is not as capable as I hoped.
+Unfortunately grafana is not as capable as I hoped.
 While their example
 [shows](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/bar-gauge/)
 exactly what I wanted, they cheated by picking the same max value for all disks.<br>
-So unfortunately no nice GB and TB info, just percent.<br>
+So no nice GB and TB info, just percent.<br>
 Tried to [float](https://github.com/grafana/grafana/discussions/66159)
 the idea of fixing this in their discussion on github.